Winterwolf365/file_sorteer/README.md

 cd file_sorteer
 cargo build --release
 ```
-than you should have the executable file in the target folder
+than you should have the executable file in the release folder